cybertec-postgresql/CYBERTEC-pg-operator/hugo_docs/content/en/config_cluster/_index.md

 This example creates a logical replication slot with the name `cdc-example` within the `app_db` database and uses the `pgoutput` plugin for the slot.

-> **_ATTENTION:_**  Slots are only synchronised from the leader/standby leader to the replicas.
-This means that using the slots read-only on the replicas will cause a problem in the event of a failover.
+{{< hint type=Info >}}Slots are only synchronised from the leader/standby leader to the replicas.
+This means that using the slots read-only on the replicas will cause a problem in the event of a failover.{{< /hint >}}